maxzavati/maxzavati/README.md

 ## 💻 [maxzavati.com](https://maxzavati.com)

 ## GoChamp Fitness App
-At Engenious, I worked as the Lead Frontend Engineer for a white-label product.
+At Engenious, I worked as the Lead Frontend Engineer for a white-label fitness product.
 I architected the frontend in collaboration with a backend engineer to integrate a custom backend and payment system.
+The product serves as a user onboarding, profile management and data collection funnel, with a key objective of avoiding high payment processing fees from the Google and Apple app stores.
 The project was built using React and TypeScript, and includes the following core features:
 - Multi-step onboarding form
 - BMI calculator